 - Press the “Windows” key on your keyboard and press “R” to bring up the run line command and type in “control update” and press enter.

-- Click on “Check for Updates” in the Windows Update window.
+- Click on “Check for Updates” in the.
 If there are no updates available then you should get a message saying “You’re Up to Date”

 - If the Windows Update Tool finds a new update, let it install it and wait for it to complete.
 You may be required to restart your computer in order for it to install.

-4. Once you get to successfully install the new Windows updates, open up GeForce Experience and confirm if the issue has been fixed.
+4. Once you get to successfully install the new Windows updates, Launch GeForce Experience and confirm if the issue has been fixed.